 The Registration and Standards Committee (RSC) is one of the 7 boards and committees which, together with the Trustee Board (TB), constitute the governance structure of the BCS.
 The Committee can have up to eight members at any one time, not including the Chair of the Committee.
-They are joined by regular BCS staff attendees, and the BCS Institute representative, Holly Porter, Institute MD.
-The chair of the RSC, Paul Martynenko, is a trustee member of TB and is the Vice President, Registrations and Standards.
+They are joined by regular BCS staff attendees, and the BCS Institute representative, Ben Turner, Director of Membership and Registrations.
+The chair of the RSC, Sharon Moore, is a trustee member of TB and is the Vice President, Registrations and Standards.

-The RSC has various regulatory responsibilities for the governance and the management of risk associated with the admission of people to membership (MBCS, FBCS etc.) and to the award of professional registrations (CITP, CEng, RITTech etc.) For a more in depth understanding of the role of the Registration and Standards Committee in the overall governance structure of BCS, read the RSC Terms of Reference.
+The RSC has various regulatory responsibilities for the governance and the management of risks associated with the admission of people to membership (MBCS, FBCS etc.) and to the award of professional registrations (CITP, CEng, RITTech etc.) For a more in depth understanding of the role of the Registration and Standards Committee in the overall governance structure of BCS, read the RSC Terms of Reference.

 Building on its regulatory responsibilities, it also has a role in developing membership and registration.
-For example, it recently redefined the criteria and assessment process for Fellowship and MBCS to enhance their relevance to professionals actively engaged in the changing landscape of the IT industry.
-The RSC also helped to start, and represents, BCS in the Alliance for Data Science Professionals (AfDSP), who have defined the standards needed to ensure an ethical and well-governed approach so the public, organisations and governments can have confidence in how their data is used.
-The chair of the RSC is currently the Deputy Chair of the Alliance.
+For example, the RSC were involved in redefining the criteria and assessment process for Fellowship and CITP to enhance their relevance to professionals actively engaged in the changing landscape of the IT industry.
+The RSC also helped to set up the Alliance for Data Science Professionals (AfDSP), who have defined the standards needed to ensure professionals working in data science professions are ethical practitioners equipped with the necessary skills and experience to handle data.